Scots family law: Parental responsibilities

 The law, in dealing with children, emphasises the importance of doing what is practicable and best for the interests of the child's welfare rather than the parents and this guides the regulatory structure surrounding parental rights and responsibilities.
 The Children (Scotland) Act 1995 introduced four parental responsibilities: (1) to safeguard and promote the child's health, development and welfare; (2) to provide, in a manner appropriate to the stage of development of the child: direction and guidance; (3) if the child is not living with the parent, to maintain personal relations and direct contact with the child on a regular basis; and (4) to act as the child's legal representative.
 The child, or anyone acting on behalf of the child, have title to bring legal proceedings to enforce a parental responsibility.
-Most of the parental responsibilities are extinguished when the child turns 16 years old, except the obligation to provide guidance, which ends when the child turns 18 years old.

 Parental rights

 Parental rights exist to allow the individual or individuals responsible for the child to fulfil their parental responsibilities.
 Parental rights can only be exercised so far as practicable and in the best interests of the child.
 There are four recognised parental rights: (1) to have the child living with him or her or otherwise to regulate the child's residence; (2) to control, direct or guide, in a manner appropriate to the stage of development of the child, the child's upbringing; (3) if the child is not living with the parent, to maintain personal relations and direct contact with the child on a regular basis; and (4) to act as the child's legal representative.
 The list of parental rights, like parental responsibilities, supersedes the common law and therefore there is, "no room to argue that a parental right, say to physical chastisement exists beyond that found in the statutory rights listed above."
 The child, or anyone acting on behalf of the child, have title to bring legal proceedings to enforce a parental right.
 All parental rights are extinguished when the child turns 16 years old.